Aleosiss/rising_tides/ReadMe.md

       - Finish Pyroclastic Flow:
             - pyroclastic flow does not grant additional movement speed while target unit is burning.
             - pyroclastic flow does not grant additional burning effect on hit while target unit is burning.
-            - pyroclastic flow targeting style may be incorrect.
   - Marksman:
       - Finalize Daybreak Flame details
   - Gatherer: